Hospitalized Elder Life Program (HELP)

 What is HELP?

-> The HELP Program, launched in 2011 at CPMC's Pacific Campus, seeks to decrease confusion and subsequent loss of independence in older patients in an acute care setting.
+The HELP Program at CPMC's Pacific Campus, seeks to decrease confusion and subsequent loss of independence in older patients in an acute care setting.
 We are actively recruiting volunteers to participate in the expansion of the HELP program.

-> Upcoming training sessions:
+Upcoming training sessions:

 The next Hospitalized Elder Life Program (HELP) training sessions will be held in early September, 2015.
 The training will be held on a Saturday in early September.
 It will be an 8 hour day of training which you must attend in order to become a HELP volunteer.

 To apply as a volunteer, contact Shannon Cotter at 415-600-3916 or firstname.lastname@example.org.

 - Have an interest in caring for older adult patients.